ferygood/primateBrain_TEKRABZNF/README.md

 ![](https://img.shields.io/badge/r-%23276DC3.svg?style=plastic&logo=r&logoColor=white)

-This repo including the analysis code in the paper, **Regulatory networks of KRAB zinc finger genes and transposable elements changed during human brain evolution and disease** (DOI: 10.1101/2023.12.18.569574).
+This repo including the analysis code in the paper, **Regulatory networks of KRAB zinc finger genes and transposable elements changed during human brain evolution and disease (*eLife* 2025)** (<https://doi.org/10.7554/eLife.103608.1>).
 You can refer to the script based on the description below.

 ![](figures/Graphical_Abstract_TEKRABber.png)